jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-01-returning-to-center-ice/draft/chapter-01.md

 She wondered what Ethan was doing right now.
 Packing boxes, probably.
 Or thinking about AAA hockey and Coach Boychuk and his big future.
 She wondered if he was thinking about her at all.

-Forces in equilibrium, she thought.
-Net force equals zero.

-But nothing felt balanced anymore.
+Nothing felt balanced anymore.

 ---

+## Eight Years Later

 ## Age 17 - Present Day - Early September

-The moving truck pulled into Winnipeg on a Saturday morning, and Sophia Chen felt like she was nine years old again, losing something she couldn't name.
+The moving truck pulled into Winnipeg on a Saturday morning, and Sophia Chen felt like she was driving straight into the past.

 "This is it!"
 Her mother's voice was aggressively cheerful from the front seat.
 "Our new adventure!"

-Sophia stared out the window at the unfamiliar streets.
-Winnipeg was bigger than she'd expected—not city-huge like Toronto or Vancouver, but substantial.
-Real buildings, real traffic, real anonymity.
-In Millbrook, everyone had known her as "the Chen girl" or "Linda and James's daughter" or occasionally "that quiet kid who's good at math."
-Here, she'd be nobody.

-She wasn't sure if that was better or worse.
+Sophia stared out the window at the unfamiliar streets, her phone in her lap showing Ethan's Instagram profile.

+She'd found it last night. @ethanprice23.
+Public account, because of course it was—hockey players needed visibility.
+The most recent photo was from two days ago: him in full gear, stick raised, celebrating what must have been a playoff goal.
+Caption: "Summer training starts Monday.
+Ready to work."

+847 likes.
+63 comments.

+Before that: graduation photo with his arm around a girl.
+Beautiful, dark hair, perfect smile.
+Caption: "Couldn't have made it through without this one.
+Love you @beccamartinez."

+Sophia had clicked through to Becca's profile.
+Student council president.
+Debate team captain.
+Every photo perfectly curated, showing a life of effortless achievement and social success.

+Then she'd gone back to Ethan's page and scrolled further.
+Team photos.
+Workout videos.
+Pictures with friends at parties, someone's backyard pool.

+He looked happy.
+Confident.
+Like someone who'd figured out exactly who he was supposed to be.

+She'd almost sent a message: "Hey, moving to Winnipeg next week.
+Weird coincidence, right?"

+But what if he didn't remember her?
+What if he did remember but didn't care?
+What if eight years was too long and they'd become completely different people?

+So she'd closed Instagram and tried to convince herself it didn't matter.

+"Winnipeg is bigger than I expected," her father said now, checking his phone's GPS.
+"Not city-huge like Toronto, but substantial."

+Sophia locked her phone screen, Ethan's face disappearing.
+"Yeah."

-"The house is just a few blocks from St. Paul's," her father said, checking his phone GPS.
+"The house is just a few blocks from St. Paul's," her mother added.
 "You'll be able to walk to school."

 St. Paul's High School.
-The place she'd be starting in—she checked her own phone—nine days.
-Junior year, new city, knowing absolutely no one.

-Well.
-Not absolutely no one.

-The thought came before she could stop it, and with it came the memory: Ethan Price.
-Her best friend from elementary school, the boy she'd spent every Saturday morning with at the rink, the boy who'd moved to Winnipeg for AAA hockey when they were nine.

-That Ethan Price.

-Who would be seventeen now, same as her.
-Who would probably be at St. Paul's, since that's where the hockey players went.
-Who definitely wouldn't remember the nine-year-old girl who couldn't do crossovers and came in second at math competitions.

-Sophia closed her eyes and tried to make herself smaller, invisible, someone who could slip through the next two years of high school without anyone noticing.

-Forces in equilibrium, she thought.
-Net force equals zero.
+The same school Ethan attended.
+She'd checked the hockey team roster on their website: Ethan Price, Center, #23, Captain.

+Of course he was captain.

+"Junior year in a new city is going to be an adjustment," her father was saying.
+"But it's also an opportunity for a fresh start.
+You can be anyone you want to be."

+Sophia didn't want to be anyone.
+She wanted to be invisible.
+She wanted to slip through the next two years unnoticed and get to college where maybe, finally, things would make sense.

-But even as she thought it, she knew it was a lie.
-Moving to Winnipeg, to the city where Ethan Price had become whoever he was now—that was a force she couldn't calculate.
-A variable she couldn't predict.
+But even as she thought it, she knew she was lying to herself.
+Because Ethan Price was here, at her new school, and there was no way she was going to be able to avoid him.

-The truck turned onto their new street, and Sophia felt every certainty she'd ever had shift beneath her.

-This was going to change everything.

-She just didn't know how yet.
+The question was whether she wanted to.

+The truck turned onto their new street—tree-lined, quiet, the kind of neighborhood where people actually knew their neighbors.
+Their house was a two-story brick colonial, nice but not fancy, with a small front yard and a garage that her father was already eyeing for his woodworking projects.

+"Home sweet home," her mother announced, pulling into the driveway.

+Sophia climbed out and looked around.
+This was it.
+This was where she'd spend the next two years of her life.
+In the city where Ethan Price had become a hockey star with a perfect girlfriend and a predetermined future.

+She pulled out her phone again, thumb hovering over Instagram.
+She could message him.
+Tell him she was here.

+But fear stopped her.

+Fear that he wouldn't respond.
+Fear that he would respond with polite disinterest.
+Fear that eight years had erased whatever they'd had.

+"Sophia!"
+Her mother called from the front door.
+"Come see your room!"

+She pocketed her phone and followed her parents inside, trying to ignore the way her heart was racing.

+Everything was already in motion.

+And she had no idea where it would take her.

+---

+That night, unpacking boxes in her new bedroom, Sophia's phone buzzed.

+Text from Maya, her best friend from Brampton: **How's Winnipeg?
+Made any friends yet?**

+**Sophia: Got here this morning.
+Mostly unpacked.
+No friends.**

+**Maya: You'll find your people.
+Just takes time.**

+**Sophia: Yeah.**

+**Maya: You okay?
+You sound weird.**

+Sophia sat on her bed, surrounded by half-empty boxes, and considered telling Maya the truth.
+That her childhood best friend was here.
+That she'd spent the last two days stalking his Instagram like a creep.
+That she was terrified of what Monday would bring.

+Instead she typed: **Just tired.
+Long drive.**

+**Maya: Get some sleep.
+Love you.**

+**Sophia: Love you too.**

+She put her phone down and stared at the ceiling of her unfamiliar room.
+Through the window, she could hear the distant sound of traffic, the rustle of leaves, the general hum of a city settling into Saturday night.

+Somewhere out there, Ethan Price was doing whatever Ethan Price did on Saturday nights.
+Hanging out with his girlfriend, probably.
+Or his hockey teammates.
+Living the life he'd built here, completely unaware that the girl he used to teach crossovers to was now living four miles away.

+Sophia closed her eyes and tried to sleep, but all she could see was nine-year-old Ethan saying "see you around, Soph" before driving away forever.

+Except it hadn't been forever.

+In two days, she'd walk into St. Paul's High School.

+In two days, she might see him again.

+And then she'd find out if those Saturday mornings at the rink had meant anything at all, or if they'd just been two lonely kids who'd found each other for a little while before real life pulled them apart.

+Everything was tilting.

+And Sophia Chen had no idea how to stop it.